Rock 'n' Roll History for

 February 5

 Las Vegas star Wayne Newton was accused of abandoning his personal airplane at the Oakland County International Airport in Michigan.
 The plane, worth an estimated $2 million dollars, was brought there for interior work three years earlier, but Newton claimed the job was botched so he never retrieved the aircraft.
-Six months later, Newton had the plane relocated, piece by piece, to his Las Vegas estate, which he later put up for sale.
+Six months later, Newton would have the plane relocated, piece by piece, to his Las Vegas estate, which he later put up for sale.

 2015 - ClassicBands.com